STMicroelectronics/STM32CubeMP2/Projects/STM32MP215F-DK/Examples/I3C/I3C_Target_I2C_ComDMA/readme.txt

 Finally, aTxBuffer and aRxBuffer are compared through Buffercmp() in order to check buffers correctness.

-STM32MP257F-EV1's LED can be used to monitor the transfer status:
+STM32MP215F-DK's LEDs can be used to monitor the transfer status:

  - LED3 will toggle when the transmission and reception process is complete.
  - LED3 is ON in case of error in initialization or transmission/reception process